ioccc-src/winner/bugs.md

 ## STATUS: main() function args not allowed - please help us fix

-NOTE: it appears that all of these have been fixed except perhaps for [1989/westley](1989/westley/westley.c).
+NOTE: it appears that all of these have been fixed except perhaps for [1989/westley](1989/westley/westley.c) which has only been partly fixed.
 However some still have problems of some kind or another.
 This is what the status means, however.

 Entries with this status have a problem in that the args to main() are not of a specific type due to this being allowed in earlier C. Some compilers like clang